SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

            </match>
 ```

-### Update the prometheus-overrides.yaml file to forward the metrics to Fluentd.
+### Update configuration forward the metrics to Fluentd.

-The `prometheus-overrides.yaml` file controls what metrics get forwarded on to Sumo Logic.
-To send custom metrics to Sumo Logic you need to update the `prometheus-overrides.yaml` file to include a rule to forward on your custom metrics.
+The `prometheus.prometheusSpec.remoteWrite` section in the configuration controls what metrics get forwarded on to Sumo Logic.
+To send custom metrics to Sumo Logic you need to update it to include a rule to forward on your custom metrics.
 Make sure you include the same tag you created in your Fluentd configmap in the previous step.
-Here is an example addition to the `prometheus-overrides.yaml` file that will forward metrics to Sumo:
+Here is an example addition to the configuration that will forward metrics to Sumo:

 ```
 - url: http://collection-sumologic.sumologic.svc.cluster.local:9888/prometheus.metrics.YOUR_TAG